richardschoen/commonpowerup2023/remotedatabaseaccess/readme.md

 # AppServer4RPG Samples for Remote Database Access

 ## ARDSAMP01R - Read QCUSTCDT table from MariaDB using embedded RPG SQL
-The same uses the AppServer4RPG to connect to a remote MariaDB database and query the QCUSTCDT table.
+This sample uses the AppServer4RPG to connect to a remote MariaDB database and query the QCUSTCDT table.

 # JDBCR4 Samples for Remote Database Access